 We’re back with guest Trip Lee.
 Trip, in your new book, Rise, you write this: “I don’t mean to sound like a conspiracy-theorizing doomsday prophet with canned food stacked ceiling high in my basement.
 I assure you I only keep enough canned food in the house for the week ahead of me.
-But we do need to think about what it means to be faithful to Christ in a culture where our presence is less and less appreciated” (162–163).
+But we do need to think about what it means to be faithful to Christ in a culture where our presence is less and less appreciated” (162).
 We do need to think about this.
 We all want to be liked and accepted.
 But faithfulness to Christ means we won’t be liked by the world.
 How do we live in the world, seeking to influence the world, but without living for the approval of the world?
 How do you personally find balance in this?

-And I think that is what we are really seeking to do is to live these really faithful lives in public to show the goodness of God.
+And I think that is what we are really seeking to do: to live these really faithful lives in public that show the goodness of God.
 And so it is not as if while living in the world we just say, Hey, we are going to do what we do.
 We don’t care what anybody thinks about anything.
 No, no. We do absolutely care about the way we live our lives, because it does say something very, very clearly about the God that we serve.

 So the gospel itself is already offensive enough.
 We don’t need to add offense to it by being jerks about everything.
 We don’t need to add offense to it by being very condemning and self-righteous.
 We don’t need to add offense to it by being incapable of actually loving and being in relationship with people.
 We really want to show people the compassion of Jesus even as we say very hard things.

 I have seen it.
 You know, it is easy to say hard things to people when they can tell that you care about them and love them.
 They don’t feel like your project.
 And when there is a track record that you have with somebody of genuinely loving them and caring for them and taking interest in their life and serving them, when you say a hard thing, it may still be hard, but it fits into a different context.
 They can’t just say, “Well, it is just because this person is hateful.”
-They say, “Well, now it is something much deeper than that.”
+They say, “Well no, it is something much deeper than that.”

 And we can’t be afraid to tell people very clearly about Jesus.
-We can’t with our desire for approval decide that the gospel is offensive, therefore I won’t share it.
+We can’t, with our desire for approval, decide that the gospel is offensive, therefore I won’t share it.
 That is the thing that makes us distinct.
 That is the incredible message that we have for everybody.
 And we want to share it freely and pray that the Lord will give us grace.
 It will be hard.
-But I am very curious to see the way that it impacts our evangelism and the way that it impacts kind of this next generation.
+But I am very curious to see the way that it impacts our evangelism, and the way that it impacts this next generation.